TheAlgorithms/Algorithms-Explanation/README.md

 ## Implementation

 Links to their implementation in programming languages.
-NOTE : The link should be within the other repos of this organization only.
+NOTE: The link should be within the other repos of this organization only.

 ## Video URL

-URL to a video that explains the algorithm.
+Attach a URL of a video that explains the algorithm.

 ## Others

-Any other information should be included in this section.
+Any other information is always welcome and should be included in this section.